HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>OS X Mountain Lion (10.8.5)</strong></summary>

-The installation of OS X Mountain Lion is similar to Mac OS X Lion, you need a specific SMBIOS, bellow you will find the steps on how to proceed.
+The installation of OS X Mountain Lion is similar to Mac OS X Lion, you need a specific SMBIOS.

+You will find bellow the steps on how to proceed.

 **References:**